SichangHe/curriculum_vitae/index.md

 enabling training shared ML models collaboratively without sharing private data on smartphones.

-Sichang He (Steven) - University of Southern California Page 1 of 3

-[]

 ∗ Developed a pipeline to convert, train natively, and aggregate the same ML models across Android and iOS.